If you’re a hiring manager at a franchise or chain company - chances are you’ve dealt with the same applicant more than once in one way or another.

 Managing former employees who re-apply is common in franchise or chain restaurants with many different locations.

 The challenge is that in some cases, this information may be very important for you to know, so what do you do?

-What is a former employee, and why does it matter when hiring?
+What are former employees, and why does it matter when hiring?